jbaber/dotfiles/README.md

 The dotfiles check out directly to my $HOME without symlinks or anything using the method outlined [at this blogpost].

+On a new machine, I must

+    git clone --bare <git-repo-url> $HOME/.cfg

 [at this blogpost]: https://www.atlassian.com/git/tutorials/dotfiles